FutuRePr0Grammer/Comp350_ProjectD/README.txt

 	"end" -> the file is created.
 Type "dir" to see it.
 Type "type <filename> to print the contents.
 Type "del <filename> to delete it.
 	It is no longer available to see when you type "dir" and you cannot print the contents.

+NOTE: All filenames must be six characters long for the program to work.
 Github Repo: https://github.com/FutuRePr0Grammer/Comp350_ProjectD